SeaHOH/jsengine/README.md

 jsengine.set_threading(True)   # MUST enable befor using, it's disabled by default

 ctx_quickjs = jsengine.QuickJSEngine()
-ctx_chakra = jsengine.ChakraJSEngine()   # internal chakra will creat an extra thread per context
+ctx_chakra = jsengine.ChakraJSEngine()   # internal chakra will create an extra thread per context
 ctx_exter = jsengine.ExternalJSEngine()  # external interpreter will be called one by one with context

 ...  # do multithreading